 Each of NSRI's focus areas encompass a host of capabilities.

 Work With NSRI

-As USSTRATCOM’s University Affiliated Research Center (UARC), the National Strategic Research Institute at the University of Nebraska provides an invaluable understanding of strategic deterrence and CBRNE-related requirements gaps.
-Our Institute’s rapid-response capabilities can help meet your research and solutions needs.
-Connect with us to find out what we can accomplish together.
+As USSTRATCOM’s University Affiliated Research Center (UARC), the National Strategic Research Institute at the University of Nebraska provides an invaluable understanding of strategic deterrence and CWMD mission requirements gaps.
+Our institute’s rapid-response capabilities can help meet critical research and development needs.
+Connect with us to learn more.